polkadot-developers/polkadot-docs/develop/interoperability/intro-to-xcm.md

 ```rust
 --8<-- 'code/develop/parachain-devs/interoperability/XCM/XCM-buyexecution.rs'
 ```

-    To execute XCM instructions, weight (some amount of resources) has to be bought.
-The amount of weight needed to execute an XCM depends on the number and type of instructions in the XCM.
-The `BuyExecution` instruction pays for the weight using the `fees`.
-The `fees` parameter describes the asset in the holding register that should be used for paying for the weight.
-The `weight_limit` parameter defines the maximum amount of fees that can be used for buying weight.
+      To execute XCM instructions, weight (some resources) must be bought.
+The weight needed to execute an XCM depends on the number and type of instructions in the XCM.
+The `BuyExecution` instruction pays the weight using the `fees`.
+The `fees` parameter describes the asset in the holding register that should be used to pay for the weight.
+The `weight_limit` parameter defines the maximum fees that can be used to buy weight.
 There are special occasions where it is not necessary to buy weight.

 * **DepositAsset**
 ```rust